 |Council tax band||Property value|

 |C||£52,001 to £68,000|

 |D||£68,001 to £88,000|

 |E||£88,001 to £120,000|

 Every property in the UK is put into a council tax band.
-This band is based on size, location, and a few other factors.
+This band is based on size, location, and the property’s value in 1991.
 The tax is then set as a fixed amount for each band.
 A few things can affect your bill amount:

 If you’re self-employed and working from home, you can claim a proportion of your council tax.
-What you claim should be based on the number of rooms used for your self-employment, and how much time you work from home.
+What you claim should be based on the number of rooms you use for your self-employment business, and how much time you work from home.

 Take a look at the below example of how to claim back your council tax when you’re self-employed: